carbon-language/carbon-lang/README.md

 six priorities, which nonetheless is still reachable through interoperability, tooling, automation, and incremental large-scale migration efforts.

-For more information, see docs/process/goals.md.
+For more information, see [our goals document](docs/project/goals.md).

-### What about other languages?
+## What about other languages?

 Other programming languages don't _currently_ address these needs effectively.
 They present interoperability, migration, and performance challenges that make